guardian/frontend/docs/01-start-here/01-installation-steps.md

 is present.

 Frontend uses a `.nvmrc` file which specifies a given version of node as a requirement.
 If you use [nvm](https://github.com/creationix/nvm#install-script) to manage multiple versions of Node on your machine, you can run `nvm use` to swich to the version specified by `.nvmrc`.
 If that version number is not available locally, you might have to install the missing version with `nvm install <version number>`.
-(As a result of upgrades to the new M1 machines you may be using `asdf` or `fnm`).
+You may also be using `asdf` or `fnm`).

 Alternatively you could use your system Node, for instance using the following: